DeNepo/separation-of-concerns/reverse-engineering/README.md

       </details>

-      You don't need to finish this step completely before starting to **refactor**, if you can already tell that you will need some logic or components you can start writing them at the same time as the handler.
+      You don't need to finish this step completely before starting to **refactor**, if you can already tell that you will need some utils or components you can start writing them at the same time as the handler.

-   3. **Refactor:** Make your handler easier to read and your code more testable by getting rid of duplicate code, refactoring logic and UI components to separate files. (_hint: you don't always need to refactor! only when it makes your code simpler to understand, reuse, or when there is some tricky logic to test_)
+   3. **Refactor:** Make your handler easier to read and your code more testable by getting rid of duplicate code, refactoring utils and UI components to separate files. (_hint: you don't always need to refactor! only when it makes your code simpler to understand, reuse, or when there is some tricky utils to test_)

       <details>
       <summary>example snippets</summary>